HybridShivam/Pokemon/README.md

  1. Repeat for all others.
  1. Rename to the desired format and file a PR.

-*Thanks for your valuable contribution*
+*Thanks for your valuable contribution.*

 # Copyright Notice
 Please note everything in this repository is copyrighted by the Pokémon Company and its affiliates.
 This repository is merely a compilation of data collected by the editors of Bulbapedia.